AustinCundiff/AustinCundiff.github.io/_posts/2023-03-14-parameter-injection-to-rce.md

 Here is an example of what the web form looked like:
 ![Web-Form](/assets/param-rce-web-form.jpg)

-After submitting the form a few times, I got the impression that the application was not being stored in any permanent manner and may instead be using temporary files.
-The parameters were also unusual, as there were many client-side checks to ensure the numbers were within an acceptable range for the back-end application.
+Using Burp Suite's Repeater, I submitted the form a few times.
+The parameters were unusual, as there were many client-side checks to ensure the numbers were within an acceptable range for the back-end application.

 After brute-forcing some numerical values, I finally got an email with output that seemed designed for a command line tool.
 I get excited any time I see back-end command line functionality reflected anywhere in a web app.
 Chances are decent that there may be a command injection vulnerability if we can figure out how to smuggle a command to the back-end service.